 1) Home Care Can Reduce Falls and Hospital Readmissions

 If you have had surgery or been hospitalized for a medical illness, you might have safety concerns at home, particularly the risk of falls.
-The truth is that falls with resulting injuries are quite common in hospitals, despite efforts to reduce them.
+The truth is that falls with resulting injuries are quite common in hospitals1, despite efforts to reduce them.
 There is a growing body of evidence to suggest that an elderly or ill person is less likely to suffer a serious event at home compared to an acute care setting.
-Home care can also reduce the rate of hospital readmission.
+Home care can also reduce the rate of hospital readmission2.

 Perhaps there’s no need for help with medications or post-surgical care.
 Maybe your biggest concern is that you or your loved one won’t be able to cook, clean, or generally take care of activities of daily living.
 It turns out that this is no longer a reason to stay in the hospital or nursing home.
 You don’t need to hire a skilled professional.
 Many agencies provide home health aides, who can help you or a family member cook and clean, and even provide help with bathing.